TOP

 Löwenruh Park

-Löwenruh park is a romantic four hectares park area in the middle of circle pond situated in the corner of Mustamäe and Linnu streets.
-From the historical Löwenruh manor park, a circle shape pond and tree canopy from the middle of 19th century remain.
-The name of the park comes from the former owner Von Löwen name.
-Since 1993 the
+Löwenruh Park is a romantic four-hectare park area in the middle of Circle Pond, situated in the corner of Mustamäe and Linnu streets.
+From the historical Löwenruh manor park, a circular-shaped pond and a tree canopy from the middle of the 19th century remain.
+The name of the park comes from the former owner Von Löwen's name.
+Since 1993, the park

 Danish King S Garden